Stock Market News Today: Unraveling the Mysteries of Profitability

 Decoding Stock Market News Today: The Path to Profitability

 Before you even think about taking stock market courses, it is imperative to understand that free-market forces ceased to exist long ago.
-If you know that simple principle, you will realise that most of the material in these stock market courses being marketed to naive investors is even worse than rubbish.
+Suppose you know that simple principle.
+You will realise that most of the material in these stock market courses being marketed to naive investors is even worse than rubbish.
 At least rubbish can be recycled; the paper used to print this gibberish might be helpful to start a big bonfire.

 In most cases, the experts behind these books do not know anything about investing but have a master’s in fiction and should thus focus on dealing with fictional events.
 What we decided to do today is post an extended essay on the topic of market manipulation.
 If you understand what it is and how it’s utilised to separate the masses from their money, the information you glean from this will be ten times more useful than that you could ever hope to obtain for a series of stock market courses.

-Instead of talking about the News factors, let’s examine market manipulation.
+Instead of discussing the News factors, let’s examine market manipulation.
 It’s natural and exists.
-It’s a neutral thing, neither good nor bad, and, in a twisted way, it is necessary.
+It’s neutral, neither good nor bad, and, in a twisted way, necessary.

-Let’s start by looking at a predator in the wild, a Jaguar.
-When there is plenty of food, all the Jaguars can feed well and relax as there is plenty to go around.
-It seems unfair if one looks at the situation from the prey’s side.
+Let’s start by looking at a predator in the wild: a Jaguar.
+When there is plenty of food, all the Jaguars can feed well and relax, as there is plenty to go around.
+However, it seems unfair if one looks at the situation from the prey’s side.

 The deer are just trying to get a drink of water or eat some grass, but each time, it has to play Russian roulette with its life.
 If the Jaguar were eliminated, you would have too many deer, resulting in overgrazing and severe constriction of the existing food supplies.

-So, the Jaguar is needed to maintain the equilibrium.
-If the number of Jaguars suddenly goes up, then we have another imbalance, and the existing food supply is threatened (there is not enough deer to feed all the Jaguars).
-Once again, nature intervenes, and the weakest Jaguars start to die off; only the strong ones remain.
+So, the Jaguar needs to maintain equilibrium.
+If the number of Jaguars suddenly goes up, we have another imbalance, and the existing food supply is threatened (there is not enough deer to feed all the Jaguars).
+Once again, nature intervenes, and the weakest Jaguars die off; only the strong ones remain.

 Random Stock Market Reflections